 Limiting your results

-When you see your results, there are check boxes below the search field that limit the results shown to those object records that have images, or to those that are on display at one of the V&A sites (South Kensington, Dundee, Museum of Childhood)
+When you see your results, there are check boxes below the search field that limit the results shown to those object records that have images, or to those that are on display at one of the V&A sites (South Kensington, Dundee, Young V&A).

 Filtering your results